Indirect Inference With(Out) Constraints: Indirect Inference With(Out) Constraints

 The optimal weighting matrix $W$ is given by

-leading to an optimal I-I estimator with asymptotic variance\footnote{The reader may notice that the formula for $\Omega^{*}$ given above differs from that given in {Proposition 4} of CFS, denoted as $\mathcal{C}^{r}_{0}$ in their equation (8).
-However, it is simple to verify that the two coincide under the null as the KT multipliers are zero in the limit. } $\square$
+and leads to an optimal I-I estimator with asymptotic variance\footnote{ The reader may notice that the formula for $\Omega ^{*}$ given above differs from that given in {Proposition 4} of CFS, denoted as $\mathcal{C}_{0}^{r}$ in their equation (8).
+However, it is simple to verify that the two coincide when the constraints $g(\beta)\geq0$ are satisfied at $\beta^0_T$ since the KT multipliers will be zero in the limit.}